-- 2. Click Next.
-The Set the Dividing Date dialog box displays. - 3.
-From the Dividing Date drop-down list, choose one of the date options shown in Figure 16.1, or choose Custom to select your own specific dividing date. - 4.
-Click Next.
-The Information For Sending The File (1 of 2) dialog box displays, as shown in Figure 16.3.
-Type the email address to notify your accountant and include your name and return email.
+4. Click Next.
+The Information for Sending the File (1 of 2) dialog box displays, as shown in Figure 16.3.
+Type the email address to notify your accountant, and include your name and return email.
 Your accountant will receive an email notification that your data file is ready to download.
-The download is only available for 14 days.
+The download is available only for 14 days.